-- 3.1.
-This section describes how the CM Rules change process works and how the processes followed by CMAG and by Ofgem interlink and complement one other.
+- 3.1 This section describes how the CM Rule Change process works and how the processes followed by CMAG and by Ofgem interlink and complement one other.
 It also describes the process for submitting change proposals directly to Ofgem.
-For details on how to submit change proposals to CMAG, please refer to the CMAG process. - 3.2.
-The CM Rule change process incorporates the work of CMAG into Ofgem's statutory obligation to consider CM Rule changes raised by proposers (as defined in paragraph 1.2 of this document).
-Stakeholders can submit CM Rules change proposals to CMAG, who will then make reasoned recommendations to the Authority.
+For details on how to submit change proposals to CMAG, please refer to the CMAG process. - 3.2 The CM Rule Change process incorporates the work of CMAG into Ofgem's statutory obligation to consider CM Rule Changes raised by proposers (as defined in paragraph 1.2 of this document).
+Stakeholders can submit CM Rule Change proposals to CMAG, who will then make reasoned recommendations to the Authority.
 Proposers remain able to submit change proposals directly to Ofgem.
-We anticipate that most change proposals will benefit from initial submission to CMAG as the proposals will be exposed to wider industry expertise and scrutiny earlier in the development process. - 3.3.
-We acknowledge that some stakeholders may prefer to submit change proposals to Ofgem, and some change proposals may not be suitable for discussion at an industry forum for reasons such as price sensitivity and concerns about Competition Law.
-However, as part of discharging our obligation to consider proposals, we may deem it appropriate for CMAG to consider first any change proposals submitted to us directly. - 3.4.
-Figure 1 shows a high-level diagram of the integrated CM Rules change process.
+We anticipate that most change proposals will benefit from initial submission to CMAG as the proposals will be exposed to wider industry expertise and scrutiny earlier in the development process.

+- 3.3 We acknowledge that some stakeholders may wish to share confidential or sensitive information directly with Ofgem, such as price sensitive information or concerns related to Competition Law.
+Directions on how to submit confidential information in addition to your change proposal is included on the "Proposal for a Capacity Market Rule Change" form in Appendix 2.
+All rule changes are subject to statutory consultation and no confidential information should be included in the "Proposal for a Capacity Market Rule Change" form itself.
+Ofgem may send any proposals it receives to CMAG for their consideration, but we will not share any confidential information without the express permission of the proposer. - 3.4 Figure 1 shows a high-level diagram of the integrated CM Rule Change process.
 It shows the two possible change proposal submission routes (either to CMAG or to Ofgem), and the route that Ofgem follows when considering change proposals recommended by CMAG and those submitted directly to Ofgem.